kit-ty-kate/visitors/doc/from-visitors-to-iterators.md

 ## Variant: Getting Rid of Explicit Delayed Trees

-I like presenting delayed trees as an explicit data structure, because this helps understand what is going on.
+I like to present delayed trees as an explicit data structure, because this helps understand what is going on.
 However, if desired, it is possible to hide them by *refunctionalization* (the opposite of *defunctionalization*).

 Above, the function `delayed_tree_to_cascade` was written with the help of an auxiliary function, `delayed_tree_to_head`.
-At the cost of a constant factor in time, we could have written it directly, as follows:
+We could have also written it directly, as follows:

 ```
 let rec delayed_tree_to_cascade (dt : 'a delayed_tree) (k : 'a cascade)